One of the best places to find what to eat is in Bugis, Singapore. The area does not only offer an exquisite menu but spectacular views as well.

 Bugis Street is one of the favourite spots in Singapore.
 All because the surrounding area has the Bugis Junction, Bugis+, and Bugis MRT.

-Bugis is well-known for innumerable attractions.
+Bugis is well-known for its innumerable attractions.
 It is an iconic area that boots striking history.
 Drop by at the temple of Kuan Yin Thong Hood Cho.
 Malay Heritage Centre is another must-see spot.
-The National Library and National Design Centre are within the vicinity too.
+The National Library and National Design Centre are within the vicinity, too.